Peter Whittmer Farm.

 2/3 C. vegetable oil

-2 1/2 C. flour (part whole-wheat if desired)
+2 1/2 C. flour (part whole-wheat if desired)4 ounces fresh ginger (weigh it when you buy it)

 1 t. ground cinnamon